 Building on Faith 2020 sponsored by the Pierce County Deanery

 Each year, Tacoma/Pierce County Habitat for Humanity celebrates partnership with the faith community with a season of building we call Building on Faith.
-Groups from all faith backgrounds build side by side across 3-4 months, working to complete a home.
+Groups from all faith backgrounds build side by side, working to complete a home.
 We are glad to be partnering with the Pierce County Deanery, representing twenty five Catholic parishes, as the sponsor for the 2020 Building on Faith house.
+The home is named the “Saint Joseph House” in honor of Saint Joseph, a carpenter and quiet protector.
 This is the second home sponsorship for the Deanery, the first having been in celebration of Pope Francis’ Jubilee Year of Mercy.

 Wall of Hope